-This article from Appalachian State University explores various ways that climate affects fall foliage, including factors such as:
+This article from Appalachian State University explores various ways that climate change may affect fall foliage, including factors such as:

-- Acidic deposition that leaches nutrients out of the soil
+Acidic deposits that leach nutrients from the soil

 Fact: Halloween is more Irish than St. Patrick’s Day.

-According to the Huffington Post, Halloween’s origins come from a Celtic festival for the dead called “Samhain.”
-Celts believed the ghosts of the dead roamed Earth on this holiday, so people tried to appease these roaming spirits by dressing in costumes and leaving “treats” out on their front doors.
+According to the Library of Congress, Halloween’s origins come from a Celtic festival for the dead called Samhain.
+Celts believed the ghosts of the dead roamed Earth on this holiday, so people tried to appease these roaming spirits by dressing in costumes and leaving “treats” outside of their front doors.

 This article will also entertain your students with other “weird, fun facts about Halloween,” such as:

-- In the Middle-Ages, the poor dressed up in costumes and went door-to-door during Hallowmas begging for food or money in exchange for prayers
+In the Middle-Ages, the poor dressed up in costumes and went door-to-door during Hallowmas (also known as All Saints' Day, November 1) begging for food or money in exchange for prayers.

 Fact: Kyoto, Japan is one of the top 10 places on the planet to see autumn leaves.

-This is NatGeo’s opinion, and those folks are usually pretty well-travelled.
-They say Japan has a strong leaf-viewing tradition, called koyo.
+This is according to NatGeo’s opinion, and those folks are usually pretty well-travelled.
+Japan has a strong leaf-viewing tradition, called koyo.
 One of the best spots for koyo is Kyoto, on the island of Honshu, where vivid leaves frame sloping temple roofs, remnants of the city’s many centuries of imperial history.

-Share your own fun fall facts in our Comments section below.
+This article is a revised version of a previous post.
+Share your fun fall facts with us in our comments section below.